Pages

 - living with volunteers (apart from a month with Fernanda at the beginning and three with J&M at the end) with no great expectations for their job, no vision, no experience in development or knowledge of third world dynamics, isn't very helpful to overcome work-induced stress, so once again 8-9 months are enough, even though the prospect of having J&M with us until June was a positive one;

-- maybe it's down to naivety, or to hope, or misplaced trust, or tiredness, but the fact is we didn't look for other options, that is other institutions o people who could support our community projects, so once we realised there was no future for us with UPAVIM we just had to look for flights; a local lady much devoted to the community told us that something could be found through the Catholic church, but we're not sure it would have been a real option and anyway it turned up too late and the other reasons (see below) would have pushed us to come back all the same;
+- maybe it's down to naivety, or to hope, or misplaced trust, or tiredness, but the fact is we didn't look for other options, that is other institutions or people who could support our community projects, so once we realised there was no future for us with UPAVIM we just had to look for flights; a local lady much devoted to the community told us that something could be found through the Catholic church, but we're not sure it would have been a real option and anyway it turned up too late

-- we were thinking of home-schooling them, but it wouldn't be actually feasible due to their parents' schedule, so the only other option would be a high-level school, again not viable for costs, dates (enrolling for 2017 stopped last April) and logistics (over one hour by public transport or expensive taxis, as school buses don't come to our far and dangerous zones);
+- if we didn't work for UPAVIM, a different school arrangement should be found for M&S, which most likely would have been an improvement...
+We could think of home-schooling them, but it wouldn't be actually feasible due to their parents' schedule, so the only other option would be a high-level school, again not viable for costs, dates (enrolling for 2017 stopped last April) and logistics (over one hour by public transport or expensive taxis, as school buses don't come to our far and dangerous zones);

 - after the last two months without salary, our saving were running out and we don't want to have to count even more on our families and church, whom we must thank a lot but don't want to exploit further;